 Once opened, it is best consumed immediately and at room temperature.

-However, it can be stored for a maximum of five days after opening, depending on the methods you use to keep it.
+However, it can be stored in the refrigerator for a maximum of five days after opening, depending on the methods you use to keep it.

 Use a bowl containing whey to store the cheese to avoid hardening or lightly salted water for the same purpose.

 On the other hand, it’s advisable to refrigerate it right after making it.
-That is, if you don’t consume it.
-Pack it in an airtight container and refrigerate it for a maximum of five days.
+That is if you don’t consume it.
+Pack it in an airtight container and refrigerate it for five days.